CogStack/MedCAT/README.md

 that data is not publicaly available.)

 ### SNOMED-CT and UMLS
-If you have access to UMLS or SNOMED-CT and can prove it, contact us - we are happy to share the pre-built CDB and Vocab for those databases.
+If you have access to UMLS or SNOMED-CT and can provide some proof, contact us - we are happy to share the pre-built CDB and Vocab for those databases.

 ## Acknowledgement